sanskrit/raw_etexts_english/blogs/manasataramgini/2008-05-19_the-karnata-s-in-tirabhukti-and-nepal.md

 +++
-title = "The karnATa-s in Tirabhukti andxa0Nepal"
+title = "The karnATa-s in Tirabhukti and Nepal"

 +++
 Sometimes an exploration of the evolution of the mantra-shAstra leads to